 The Ladybower Dam’s design is unusual in having two totally enclosed bellmouth overflows (locally named the “plug-holes”) at the side of the wall.
 These are stone and of 80 feet (24 m) diameter with outlets of 15 feet (4.6 m) diameter.
 The bell mouths are often completely out of the water and are only rarely submerged, often after heavy rainfall or flooding.
 It would be great to see these in action.

-As a recent walker of the Peak District I find there is a huge amount of history to be discovered that makes walking in the area so much more interesting.
-I guess the same can be said for any area but I am particularly drawn to the farmsteads that were abandoned and one in particular is Elmin Pitts Farmstead, the remains of which I came across in the woodlands near Hope Cross.
+As a recent walker of the Peak District, I find there is a huge amount of history to be discovered that makes walking in the area so much more interesting.
+I guess the same can be said for any area but I am particularly drawn to the farmsteads that were abandoned and one, in particular, is Elmin Pitts Farmstead, the remains of which I came across in the woodlands near Hope Cross.

 Ladybower’s Lost Farmstead

 Elmin Pits Farmstead, one of several farmsteads abandoned during the creation of the three reservoirs where substantial building fabric was left standing by DVWB.
-Like many of the farmstead sites it now survives within a woodland with public access managed by Severn Trent Water.
+Like many of the farmstead sites, it now survives within woodland with public access managed by Severn Trent Water.
 Other farmsteads lost were Bellhag Farm, Bridge End Farm, Cockbridge Farm, Fairholmes Farm, Grainfoot Farm, Haglee Farm, Wellhead Farm & Wood’s Farm.

 Built circa 1740-60, this now secluded farmstead ruins lies in the Woodlands Forest above Ladybower Reservoir.
 I think last occupied as late as the early 40’s.

 An excellent stop for Xmas lunch.
 We sat on the throne pictured below that someone had made from the ruins of the stone walls.
-No camp fire however, but the flask of hot soup we took was most welcome (not turkey soup!).
+No campfire however, but the flask of hot soup we took was most welcome (not turkey soup!).